Taapeli/isotammi-addons/source/SuperTool/README.md

-person               | This Gramps Person object (same as 'obj')        | Person object self                 | This PersonProxy object                          | PersonProxy spouses              | List of person's spouses                         | list of PersonProxy objects tags                 | List of tags as strings                          | list of strings
+person               | This Gramps Person object (same as 'obj')        | Person object self                 | This PersonProxy object                          | PersonProxy spouses              | List of person's spouses                         | list of PersonProxy objects suffix               | Suffix name in the person's primary name         | string surname              | Surname in the person's primary name             | string tags                 | List of tags as strings                          | list of strings